highlando/20-talk-ecc-hinfriccati/concept.md

 \sigma_{\max{}}(D_{11}) < \gamma^2, \quad\text{implying that}\quad -\gamma^2 I+D_{11}^*D_{11} \text{ is invertible}
 $$

-Then, with $X_\infty$ being a stabilizing solution to the Riccati equation associated with the Hamiltonian pencil
+Then, with $X_\infty$ being a stabilizing solution to the Riccati equation associated with the Hamiltonian pencil^[see, e.g., ZDG Ch.
+17.4]

 \begin{equation*}
 	\begin{split}